marius-m/mmblog-content/md/8Engineering n managing/Not-so-interview-questions.md

 # Development methodologies

+Ah.
+The place of least experience.
+On one hand, I don&rsquo;t really invest time into it, as I don&rsquo;t really have too much work around it.
+But then again, it is always good to know the naming, if you will be looking for some of the things around that topic.

 -   Most modern development processes can be vaguely described as agile.
 Other methodologies include waterfall, prototyping, iterative and incremental development, spiral development, rapid application development, and extreme programming.
 -   &ldquo;Agile software development&rdquo; refers to a group of software development frameworks based on iterative development, where requirements and solutions evolve via collaboration between self-organizing cross-functional teams.
     -   Dynamic systems development method (DSDM)